bonfiredog/blackcrownproject/INSTRUCTIONS.md

 If I have forgotten anyone, it is entirely my own fault for being forgetful, and not theirs for being forgettable.

-- [Sam North](https://humanities.exeter.ac.uk/english/staff/snorth/), the closest thing to a benevolent dolmen-spirit that I have, albeit with far better (and more transparent) shirts, hair and soul.
+- [Sam North](https://humanities.exeter.ac.uk/english/staff/snorth/), the closest thing to a [domovoi](http://www.bravemule.com/domovoi/) that I have, albeit with far better (and more transparent) shirts, hair and soul.
 Thank you for your guidance, your attention, your humour, the white wine, the traipsing around London with a heavy suitcase covered in biohazard stickers, dinner on Dartmoor, and for everything else.
 I miss you.
 - Sarah, who comes first in any other order of thanks in my life.
 - [Vael](http://vaelvictus.com/), for his exactitude, advice and expansive self-vivisection.
 - Joseph McShea and [Isley Lynn](http://www.isleylynn.com/) for their continued, selective silence, alongside [Freesound](http://freesound.org) users `soundmary`, `natashachubbuck`, `ciccarelli`, `al-barbosa`, `sphion`, `landub`, `zaem`, `miklovan` and `productionnow`.